ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The question is: like the D and SD frameworks, can we formalize situations in a systematic manner?

 One idea is to classify situations by their similar set of actors or actions.
 That way, we can categorize them, and compare the target situation to similar historical categories.
+I suspect it is classifying based on actions more than actors.
+So you have a set of actions and draw parallels to other situations based on the kind of action.

 Then, for a given category, we can enumerate out the actors and their contexts/rationales in a procedural manner, and apply it in a braindead fashion.